TheRealMattDunn/mattdunn.info/content/notes/Kubernetes Operator Pattern.md

 ## Arguments Against

 - Complexity—more code to maintain
-- Advanced use-cases only—persistent, highly available systems, e.g., distrubuted DB with quorum
+- Advanced use-cases only—persistent, highly available systems, e.g. distrubuted DB with quorum
 - Not for distributed apps which simply talk to a DB
 - Don't use simply for configuration management—use Helm, GitOps etc.
 - Not simply for exposing external systems